timohausmann/Vector.js/README.md

 A Javascript Implementation of a simple 2D Vector Class, just the basics.
 This is strongly inspired by Daniel Shiffmans awesome Book [The Nature Of Code](http://natureofcode.com/book/chapter-1-vectors/).
 Check it out if you want to learn more about vectors.

+To see some possible applications, take a look inside the examples folder or visit the [Examples Demo Page](http://timohausmann.de/vector.js/examples/).

 ## Creation

 There are various ways to create a new Vector: